eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Build observability into every aspect of our production infrastructure
 	- Reduce RPO/RTO for our S3, RDS, Redis, MongoDB, etcd and PostgreSQL instances
 	- Help developers smoke-test better by bringing canary analysis and automated scale testing into their world
-	- DevOps and systems experience is highly valued; If you’ve gotten your hands dirty with package and configuration management, infrastructure-as-code principles, Kubernetes, AWS, Linux and security, PostgreSQL replication, and know your way around Docker, bash and Python, we’d love to talk with you
+	- DevOps and systems experience is highly valued; If you've gotten your hands dirty with package and configuration management, infrastructure-as-code principles, Kubernetes, AWS, Linux and security, PostgreSQL replication, and know your way around Docker, bash and Python, we'd love to talk with you
 	- You should be passionate about getting in front of problems instead of waiting until things are on fire.
 If you dream of stability, love metrics, communicate well, document your code, and love building reliable systems that hum along and take care of themselves, we want you on our team
 + skill set:
 	- 2+ years of work experience developing and deploying production-quality code